Department of LAS Menu

 A survey of the salient features and legacies of Chinese civilization throughout China’s five millennia of history.
 Topics include literary, religious, and philosophical traditions; the transformation of China’s political, educational, and examination systems; and the radical cultural changes in the 20th century.

-Holistically develops students’ reading, writing, speaking, and listening skills of Chinese language at the intermediate level.
-Students are expected to acquire cumulatively 1,200 most commonly used Chinese characters, including 100 idioms and phrases; be able to read expository and narrative writings with familiar vocabulary; have speaking skills to cope with unfamiliar real-life situations; be able to write straightforward narrations and descriptions; and demonstrate a detailed understanding of Chinese culture and society.
+Holistically develops students’ reading, writing, speak- ing, and listening skills in the Chinese language at the intermediate level.
+Students are expected to have an active vocabulary of 1,600 of the most commonly used Chinese characters, including 200 idioms and phrases; be able to read expository and narrative writings with familiar vocabulary; have the speaking skills to cope with unfamiliar real-life situations; be able to write straightforward narrations and descriptions; and demonstrate a detailed understand- ing of Chinese culture and society.
 Prerequisite: CLC112 or equivalent.

 Drawing upon the 5,000 years of Chinese philosophical and artistic traditions, this course aims to give students both the technical skills of how to use a Chinese brush and ink as well as the deeper cultural meaning behind the art form.
 Topics include brush control, stroke order and direction, stroke quality, and traditional composition.
-Prerequisite: LAS273 Drawing II.
+Prerequisite: LAS272.